Oxsomi/core3/docs/graphics_api.md

 ### Summary

 A sampler is a standalone object that will be used to describe how a texture is sampled.
 These are not combined samplers because it is possible that one texture is used as two different usages (e.g. one for anisotropy and one for linear) and logically it doesn't make sense that it's linked to the texture rather than a standalone object.
 This object is given space in the bindless descriptor arrays just like shader visible buffers, depth stencils, render textures, swapchains and depth stencils.
-However, there are only 2047 sampler slots available, so use them sparingly.

 Once on the GPU, the sampler resource index can be passed to the GPU and the sampler array can be accessed.
 Then this sampler can be used to sample any resource that's required.